 Are you unhappy with the appearance of your gums?
 Do you have deep pockets that are impacting your oral health?
 Even if you have been avoiding the dentist out of fear or embarrassment we welcome you to schedule an appointment with Dr. Cain in our Knoxville periodontist office.

 Our team provides comprehensive care for your needs in a caring, compassionate manner.
 We make every effort to educate you on your oral health condition and treatment options.
-Contact our office at 865.276.7173 or request an appointment online.
+Contact our office at 865.276.7173 or request an appointment online today.